AlanNin/UltimaTio/README.md

 ## How It Works

-1. **User Registration and Login**:
+1. **User Registration and Sign In**:

-   - Users can sign up or log in using secure authentication.
+   - Users can sign up or sign in using secure authentication.
    - Profiles are personalized based on user preferences and watch history.

 2. **Viewing Content**: